evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 38 minutes, while a more typical scenario from 10% to 80% takes 18 minutes with an average charging speed of 126 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 63%.
 This results in an effective charging speed, including time lost, of 111 kW, with each charging session taking about 19 minutes and 46 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19.5 kWh/100 km, the trip would take approximately 9 hours and 36 minutes.
-This journey would require four charging stops from 0% to 64%, with a total charging time of 76 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 19.5 kWh/100 km, the trip would take about 9 hours and 36 minutes, requiring four charging stops from 0% to 64%, totaling 76 minutes of charging time.

 ### NMC 4850 US Market